-- Petrol filling station/s with ancillary shop/s

-- Premises for the sale of hot and cold food and drinks (A1 or A3)

-- Vehicle recovery

-- Overnight accommodation

-- Parking for cars and heavy goods vehicles.
+- Petrol filling station/s with ancillary shop/s - Premises for the sale of hot and cold food and drinks (A1 or A3) - Vehicle recovery - Overnight accommodation - · Parking for cars and heavy goods vehicles.

-Proposals for new or improved facilities within the safeguarded sites shall not give rise to an intensification of use of the access roads and must have the support of Highways England.
 Improvements to infrastructure may be necessary.
 Improvements to the environment and landscaping of these areas must be included in any proposals.